 Pemmican is a mixture of dried meat, fat, and other ingredients that can be stored without refrigeration for anywhere from a few months to decades depending on the mixture and conditions.
 It was invented by Native Americans to give them a protein source that would last and could easily be carried while traveling.
 Often scouts and hunters would need a food like pemmican to take with them on their long journeys.
 In this article, we will cover how to make pemmican that will last on your shelf as long as you need it to.

 In order to make pemmican, you will need to prepare your ingredients before combining them.
-The meat should be stripped of all its fat.
-After which, it needs to be cut into thin strips less than ¼ inch thick and dried in an oven or over a fire.
+Strip the meat of all its fat.
+After which, cut the meat into thin strips less than ¼ inch thick and place it in an oven or over a fire.

 The meat cannot be cooked, so you need to keep the temperature between 100°F and 200°F. This will dry out the meat over the course of six to twelve hours.
 I like to set my oven to 175°F, but if using a campfire you should set the meat on a rack at a level that allows you to hold your hand over the fire for five to ten seconds before pulling it away.
 Construct a tripod over your fire and either build a rack or use cordage to suspend the meat above the fire.
 When it is dry it will break apart when bent.

-After the meat is dried, it needs to be shredded to a powder.
+Once the meat is dry enough, shred it to a powder.
 You can use a grinder or you can use a mortar and pestle to break down the meat.
 You then need to render the fat down to a liquid.
 Cook it in a container on low heat until it is liquefied.
 You can add nuts, dried fruit, honey, and spices to improve the flavor.
-However, anything added other than salt and spices will reduce the shelf life of the pemmican.
+However, anything added other than salt and spices will reduce the pemmican shelf life.
 Combine all of the ingredients in a bowl and mix with your hands.
-Only add as much fat to the mix as is needed to hold everything together.
-You do not want the mix to be too wet.
+Only add as much fat to the mix to hold everything together.
+Make sure the mix is not too wet.

-Once everything is combined evenly, you will have to mold it and wrap it with plastic wrap.
+After evenly combining everything, you will have to mold it and wrap it with plastic wrap.
 The easiest way I have found to do this is to use a muffin tin.
 Lay down a 10 inch by 10 inch square of plastic wrap over the dip on the muffin tin.
-Then spoon a big spoonful of the mix into the center.
+Then, spoon a big spoonful of the mix into the center.
 Press it down with something flat until it forms a solid piece.
 Then fold over the edges to give it an airtight wrap.
-Once you have done this with all of the mixture, put all of the pemmican in an airtight container.
+Once you have done this with all of the mixtures, put all of the pemmican in an airtight container.
 Keep it in a cool, dry place and it will last as long as needed.